The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand or in the medicine cabinet.

 Lots of Liquids

 Other than milk, it’s also essential to keep them hydrated with lots of water!
-But as with everything on this list, don’t go overboard or be too excessive.
+But as with everything on this list, don’t go overboard or be too excessive or else it could lead to your baby dribbling!

 Remember that your babies are still sensitive to everything, and a good balance is essential!